Gaming - design, development and esports

-Ready to dive into the dynamic world of games design or visual effects?
+Ready to dive into the dynamic world of games design, development, visual effects or esports?

-Create captivating virtual worlds, bring characters to life and enhance reality with games design and VFX courses at the University of West London, where our professional facilities, inspiring teacher-practitioners and close connections with industry come together to help you pursue your ambitions.
+Create captivating virtual worlds, bring characters to life and enhance reality with game design courses, game development courses and VFX courses at the University of West London, where our professional facilities, inspiring teacher-practitioners and close connections with industry come together to help you pursue your ambitions.

-Learn more about our game design degrees below, view our specialist facilities, and explore some of our students' work through their showreels and ARTSFEST work.
+Learn more about our game design, VFX, game development, audio software engineering and esports courses below, view our specialist facilities, and explore some of our students' work through their showreels and ARTSFEST work.

 Accordion

-• What do I need in order to study games design or VFX?
+• What do I need in order to study games design, development, VFX or esports?

 Heartspace - in the heart of the University of West London's Ealing site.

 If you do not have quite the right grades or subjects at A-Level to begin your degree, then why not consider a foundation-year course at the University of West London?
-All of our degrees in this area are available as four-year courses, with the first year providing you with the grounding you need to progress successfully to level 4.
+All of our degrees in games design, development and VFX are available as four-year courses, with the first year providing you with the grounding you need to progress successfully to level 4.

-Browse our design degree courses above to find out more.
+Browse our gaming courses above to find out more.

 • Why study design at the London School of Film, Media and Design?